Gaussian measures on the of space of Riemannian metrics: Introduction

+\begin{remark} It is possible to combine the two constructions, adding a conformal factor to our deformation.
+We mainly avoid doing this since the (completion of the) space of all Riemannian metrics is singluar, unlike the case of a fixed volume form. \end{remark}

+\begin{remark} Our construction depends on a choice of a global orthonormal frame in the tangent bundle (a global section of the frame bundle).
+The existence of such a frame is known as \emph{parallelizability}, and is a topological property of $M$.
+We do not believe this assumption is essential; rather it simplifies the presentation here.
+For example, if one patches together deformations on parts of the manifold using a partition of unity, the distance statistics would not be as nice.

+With this choice in hand, our construction is equivariant under the diffeomorphism group of the manifold: the pushforward of our probability measure by a diffeomorphism is equal to the measure obtained by pushing forward the reference metric and the frame. \end{remark}

-The construction proceeds by viewing the space of metrics with a given volume form as the space of sections of a bundle over $M$ with fibers diffeomophic to the symmetric space $S = \SL_n(\R)/\SO(n)$ ($n=\dim M$).
-This symmetric space supports an invariant Riemannian metric which can then be used to define an $L^2$ distance on the space of metrics.
-This metric coincides with the metric arising from a Riemannian structure on this (infinite-dimensional) space.
+We give the construction in Section \ref{sec:Gaussian}.
+It is based on viewing the space of metrics with a given volume form as the space of sections of a bundle over $M$ with fibers diffeomophic to the symmetric space $S = \SL_n(\R)/\SO(n)$ ($n=\dim M$).
+This symmetric space supports an invariant Riemannian metric which can then be used to define an $L^2$ distance on the space of metrics, which coincides with the distance arising from a Riemannian structure on this (infinite-dimensional) space.
 This distance is introduced in Section \ref{sub:L2-distance} and is studied as a random variable in Section \ref{sec:fixvolume:om2}, where tail estimates are obtained in terms of geometric constants.

-In the Appendix, similar constructions are carried out for a Lispchitz-type distance, also considered in \cite{BU}.
-Those estimates are then applied to prove integrability results for the {\em diameter} and {\em Laplace eigenvalue} functionals of random Riemannian metrics.
-The authors plan to further study those and other geometric and spectral functionals in subsequent papers.
+In the Appendix, similar computations are carried out for a Lispchitz-type distance, also considered in \cite{BU}.
+Those estimates are then applied to establish integrability and existence of exponential moments for the \emph{diameter}, \emph{Laplace eigenvalue} and \emph{volume entropy} functionals of our random Riemannian metrics.

-In another sequel, the authors will address questions about {\em convergence} and {\em tightness} (i.e. relative compactness in the weak-* topology) of our families of measures.
+Initial directions for further work involves studying the nature of the deformation we obtain (computation of the probability of the metric to lie in a small ball around the reference metric, and the behaviour of the isoperimetic constant under the deformation).
+In a foundational direction, we will address in a sequel questions about \emph{convergence} and {\em tightness} (i.e.\ relative compactness in the weak-* topology) of our families of measures.

-We expect that the Gaussian measure we have introduced in this paper will have applications that extend significantly beyond the basic questions we have considered here.
-Questions we hope to investigate in the future include the computation of correlation functions, the computation of the probability for a metric to lie in a small ball centered around the reference metric, and the behaviour of the isoperimetic constant under random deformations of the reference metric.
-We are quite hopeful that the explicit character of our Gaussian measure will make it a useful tool in the study of these and other questions.
+We expect that the Gaussian measure we have introduced in this paper will have applications that extend significantly beyond the basic questions considered here, in particular to the motivating problems discussed above.